Quick Summary

 Polish your English before the interview.
 Try to use fancy words wherever possible.
 This will help you sound confident and impress the recruiter.
 Do not use slang or informal language.

 A managerial interview is not necessarily a nail-biting experience.
 You can breeze through the interview with confidence and charm.
 Just prepare well in advance and practice your communication skills.
-These 10 managerial round interview questions are the most common.
+These 10 managerial round interview questions for freshers are the most common.

 However, you may face an impromptu situation where the recruiter interrupts you in the middle of your answer to ask another question.
 Be polite and communicate your ideas effectively.